NuWho - the Revived Show

 Series 7 Part 1 - Matt Smith

-Show’s beginning to feel a bit stale, but it’s still turning out good episodes.
+Show’s beginning to feel a bit tired, but it’s still turning out good episodes.
 The second half of the season gives it a kick start and we’re back to smashing, exciting Who.
 Make sure you pay attention to where the Christmas specials go - they’re not a part of the season on Amazon, they’re usually off on their own page, and you have to seek them out to watch them.
 That’s important, because the mid-season Christmas special is an essential episode.

 🎅🌟The Doctor, the Widow and the Wardrobe - Watch - Really quite a lovely episode.
 Not essential but recommended.